 Vertigo, dizziness and balance problems account for about 5-10% of all physician visits.
 It is also the number one reason for physician visits in those over 65 years old.
 Vestibular physiotherapy can help diminish dizziness and balance problems, and its treatment efficacy can be determined within 3-4 visits.
 This treatment utilizes careful assessment, specialized techniques and specific vestibular rehabilitation exercise.

 Benign paroxysmal positional vertigo (BPPV) is a vestibular disorder arising in the inner ear which is caused when a collection of calcium particles bunch in the inner ear canals.
 Its symptoms are repeated episodes of positional vertigo – a spinning sensation caused by changes in the position of the head.
 BPPV is the most common cause of the symptoms of vertigo.
-For more information about BPPV, click here.
+Assessment and treatment can lead to a complete recovery in one physiotherapy visit for unilateral BPPV.
+More complex presentation will require follow up treatment.

 If you are in need of treatment, Schedule an appointment with one of our trained Therapists today.